kaeastic/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >-
       ## Hello!
-My name is Kaeleigh Wren, and I am thrilled to welcome you to my computer science portfolio.
+My name is Kaeleigh Wren.
+I am thrilled to welcome you to my computer science portfolio.
 As a junior computer science student at Montana State University, I am passionate about exploring the fascinating world of technology and its limitless potential to solve complex problems and enhance our lives.
 My journey in computer science began in a rather unexpected way—working at the St. James Healthcare hospital lab.
-During my time at the hospital lab, I had the opportunity to interact closely with the lab technology and the Epic computer system, which serves as a backbone for managing patient data and improving healthcare workflows.
+During my time at the hospital lab, I had the opportunity to interact closely with the lab technology and the Epic computer system, which serves as a backbone for managing patient data and improving healthcare work flow.
 Witnessing the power of technology in a healthcare setting sparked my curiosity and ignited a desire to delve deeper into the world of computer science.

     media:
       type: ImageBlock
       url: \images\aboutme.JPG